Safety Data Sheets Give Information On

 Real consequences of ignoring it

 A maintenance tech uses a degreaser in a confined space.
-But he didn't check Section 8 — exposure controls.
 He survived.
-Here's the thing — no ventilation.
-The SDS listed a TWA of 50 ppm.
-On top of that, he hit 300.
+Day to day, he hit 300.
+Day to day, he didn't check Section 8 — exposure controls.
+Even so, the SDS listed a TWA of 50 ppm.
+No ventilation.
 His coworker didn't.

 A janitor mixes two cleaners.
-One has bleach.
-Think about it: one has ammonia.
-Even so, neither label warned not to mix — but Section 10 (stability and reactivity) on both SDSs listed "hazardous decomposition products: chlorine gas. " She spent three days in the ICU.
+That's why one has bleach.
+On the flip side, one has ammonia.
+Now, neither label warned not to mix — but Section 10 (stability and reactivity) on both SDSs listed "hazardous decomposition products: chlorine gas. " She spent three days in the ICU.

 These aren't hypotheticals.
 They're OSHA citations.
-Practically speaking, workers' comp claims.
+Think about it: workers' comp claims.
 Funerals.

 The legal side